National Register of Historic Places listings in Brewster County, Texas

 This is intended to be a complete list of properties and districts listed on the National Register of Historic Places in Brewster County, Texas.
-There are seven districts and five individual properties listed on the National Register in the county.
+There are seven districts and eight individual properties listed on the National Register in the county.
 Two sites are also listed as Recorded Texas Historic Landmarks including one that is a State Antiquities Landmark.

 Current listings

 The publicly disclosed locations of National Register properties and districts may be seen in a mapping service provided.